Bangur Nagar metro station

-Bangur Nagar is the elevated metro station serving Bangur Nagra neighbourhood of Goregaon on the North-South corridor of the Yellow Line 2A of the Mumbai Metro in Mumbai, India.
-This station is owned by the Mumbai Metropolitan Region Development Authority (MMRDA), and was inaugurated on 19 January 2023.
+Bangur Nagar is the elevated metro station serving the Bangur Nagar neighbourhood of Goregaon on the North-South corridor of the Yellow Line 2A of the Mumbai Metro in Mumbai, India.
+This station is owned by the Mumbai Metropolitan Region Development Authority (MMRDA) and was inaugurated on 19 January 2023.

+History

+The station was originally named Pahadi Goregaon metro station during the construction phase.
+However, after protests by residents, it was renamed to Bangur Nagar.
+In August 2025, the station was officially renamed as 'Arkade Bangur Nagar' after Arkade Developers purchased the station's naming rights.